Redocly/redoc/docs/quickstart/html.md

 [Creating a package.json file](https://docs.npmjs.com/creating-a-package-json-file)
 in the npm documentation or [Yarn init](https://classic.yarnpkg.com/en/docs/cli/init/) in the yarn documentation.

 :::

-### Install with yarn
+### Install Redoc with yarn

-To install ReDoc using yarn, after navigating to your project directory in your terminal, use the following command:
+After navigating to your project directory in your terminal, use the following command:

 ```sh
 yarn add redoc
 ```

-### Install with npm
+### Install Redoc with npm

-To install ReDoc using npm, after navigating to your project directory in your terminal, use the following command:
+After navigating to your project directory in your terminal, use the following command:

 ```sh
 npm i redoc
 ```

-## Step 2 - Reference the ReDoc script
+## Step 2 - Reference the Redoc script

-You can reference the ReDoc script using either a link to the files hosted on a CDN or the files located in your node modules folder.
+You can reference the Redoc script using either a link to the files hosted on a CDN or the files located in your `node modules` folder.

 ### CDN link

-To reference the ReDoc script with a CDN link:
+To reference the Redoc script with a CDN link:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/redoc@next/bundles/redoc.standalone.js"> </script>